-Definition: The body which organizes auditing is termed as an auditor.
-He is the one who performs reports after due examination of accounting records and accounting statements, and he will be forming an impression/assumption regarding financial statements and will be reflecting a true and fair view of records.
+Definition: An auditor is a body who organizes an audit process.
+He is the one who creates an audit report after due examination of accounting records and accounting statements of the company forming his impression/assumption regarding financial statements fairness and reliability.

 - Qualification of an Auditor

 - Qualities of an Auditor